aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 Data plane isolation within the same VPC is achieved by default, by using appropriate security groups whenever ingress is warranted.
 For example, the app tier of `systemA` should only permit ingress from the `systemA-web` security group, not an overly broad range such as `0.0.0.0/0`, or even the VPC range.

 ### Account Level Settings
-The Accelerator Architecture recommends the enabling of certain account-wide features on account creation.
+The *AWS Secure Environment Architecture* recommends the enabling of certain account-wide features on account creation.
 Namely, these include:

 1. [S3 Public Access Block][s3-block]
 2. [By-default encryption of EBS volumes][ebs-encryption].

 ### Private Marketplace
-The Accelerator Architecture recommends that the AWS Private Marketplace is enabled for the Organization.
+The *AWS Secure Environment Architecture* recommends that the AWS Private Marketplace is enabled for the Organization.
 Private Marketplace helps administrators govern which products they want their users to run on AWS by making it possible to see only products that comply with their organization's procurement policy.
 When Private Marketplace is enabled, it will replace the standard AWS Marketplace for all users.

 ![PMP](./images/pmp.png)